Grand Tour of the Outer Hebrides (PJ/EE)

 Day 5 -

 This morning we check out of the hotel and have some free time to relax in Stornoway.
-You may wish to visit the Lewis Loom Centre, which chronicles history of Harris Tweed.
-We then take the early afternoon Caledonian MacBrayne ferry from Stornoway to Ullapool which takes approximately 2 hours and 45 minutes.
-We then continue our homeward journey, arriving back at our original pick-up points during the evening.
+You may wish to visit the Lewis Loom Centre, which chronicles history of Harris Tweed, or Lews Castle and Museum, home to the famous Lewis Chessmen.
+We then take the afternoon Caledonian MacBrayne ferry from Stornoway to Ullapool and continue our homeward journey, arriving back at our original pick-up points during the evening.

 Tour dates & prices